businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 Document your benchmarking assessments and clearly identify the **industry-differentiating activities** in your NotebookLM for each SBU.

-**D. Analyzing Activity Advantage: How do Activities Drive WTP and/or Reduce SOC?**
+**Analyzing Activity Advantage: How do Activities Drive WTP and/or Reduce SOC?**

 For each of your identified **industry-differentiating activities**, conduct a detailed analysis of *how* these activities contribute to competitive advantage by impacting WTP and/or SOC: